mbourgey/EBI_cancer_workshop_visualization/README.md

 ```

-Notice that the mutation and its context have been added to the last two columns
+Note that the mutation and its context have been added to the last two columns

 There are a total of 96 possible single base mutations and context combinations.
 We can calculate this by, first, listing out the six possible types of single nucleotide mutations: